 Multan Punjab, Pakistan Travel Guide

-Offers solid historical and cultural context (check latest editions).
+Offers solid historical background and cultural setting (check latest editions).

 A reputable guide offering detailed insights, where possible.